front-commerce/developers.front-commerce.com/source/docs/advanced/production-ready/media-middleware.md

 ### `<Image>` component

-However, this can be troublesome to setup manually for you.
+However, this can be troublesome to setup manually.
 This is why in Front-Commerce you should rather use the `<Image>` React component.

 ```jsx
 import Image from "theme/components/atoms/Image";